 Kimchi-Making

 I always love getting responses from my followers/friends whenever I put up food pictures of things I've made at home.
-I wouldn't say I'm much of a cook but my kids seem to think I'm the best cook they know (they're just biased πŸ˜‚).
+I wouldn't say I'm much of a cook but my kids seem to think I'm the best cook they know (they're just biased π).
 One of the most requested recipes was my cabbage kimchi.
 The thing about kimchi is that it lasts for quite a bit in my house so I wouldn't say I necessarily make it often since it's mainly me having to finish the kimchi.
 Sometimes the kimchi gets so fermented (due to sitting in the fridge for so long), that it turns sour.

-I like my kimchi on the fresher side so as soon as it turns sour, into a pot it goes to make kimchi jjigae (kimchi stew).
-A pro tip: if you feel you messed up on the marinade and your kimchi flavor is off, make something else with the kimchi like kimchi jeon (a Korean pancake) or kimchi jjigae.
+I like my kimchi on the fresher side, so as soon as it turns sour, it goes into a pot to make kimchi jjigae (kimchi stew).
+A pro tip: if you feel you messed up on the marinade and your kimchi flavor is off, make something else with the kimchi, like kimchi jeon (a Korean pancake) or kimchi jjigae.
 Don't let your hard work go to waste.

 The Importance of Brining Your Cabbage